betalyra/sorry-dave/README.md

 });
 ```

+### 2. Capabilities

-Next, define a set of capabilities from the registry that your entity (the user) has.
+Now that we have our registry up and running, let's define a set of capabilities that your entity (the user) has.
 ```ts
 const capabilities = (user: User) =>
     define(registry)(function* () {